AmarnathaGowda/MultiLingAI/README.md

-# Multilingual Assistant
-MULTILINGUAL AI VOICE ASSISTANT
+# MULTILINGUAL AI VOICE ASSISTANT

 Multilingual AI Voice Assistant.
 This tool is designed to understand and respond in multiple languages, making technology more accessible and connecting people across different cultures.